Oichkatzelesfrettschen/harvey/docs/modernization-plan.md

 - Use `scripts/analyze_repo.py` to track remaining Plan9 constructs in the `acd` sources.
 - Introduce a portable build system using clang with `-std=c17`.
 - Enable compiler warnings for portability issues and adopt clang-tidy modernize checks.
+- See `c17-roadmap.md` for a detailed staged approach.

 ## C++17 Components